Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud2.6.png)

 - Navigate to Tools on the top panel of Visual Studio.
-Then click on "Nuget Package Manager" and then click on "Package Manager Console".
+Then click on "Nuget Package Manager", and then click on "Package Manager Console".

     ![](../../media/crud5.5.png)

-- Run the below command in the console.
+- Run the below command on the console.

     ```
     Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r